Best dehumidifiers - 9 models tried, tested and recommended by us

 Heavy and cumbersome, so you won't want to move it around

-MeacoDry are big names in the dehumidifier world, so it's no surprise that they make the best dehumidifier for laundry.
-Our expert described this as 'the perfect size for a three-bedroom home which has light condensation.'
-It didn't solve the damp issues in the room, but made some considerable headway towards clearing it.
+MeacoDry is a big name in the dehumidifier world, so it's no surprise that they make the best dehumidifier for laundry (as well as the best dehumidifier overall).
+Amy, our expert tester, described this as "the perfect size for a three-bedroom home which has light condensation."
+It didn't solve the damp issues in the room but made some considerable headway towards clearing it.

-Where the ABC 12L really stands-out is as an indoor dryer.
-Our expert tried drying clothes which would normally need 14-36 hours and found that the very same clothes were iron dry within six hours.
-The specialised laundry setting more than delivers.
+Where the ABC 12L stands out is as an indoor dryer.
+Amy tried drying clothes which would normally need 14-36 hours and found that the very same clothes were iron dry within six hours.
+Proof that the specialised laundry setting more than delivers.
 Plus, there's an auto-off function, so that when the tank is full the Meaco won't keep running and draining your energy (and your wallet).

 Specifications